TheTrainingBoss/Sitefinity-Business-Workshop/Page Administration/readme.md

 custom field.

 #### Note:
-You can [define custom fields just like this for the other content types]{.underline} and for [custom data types]{.underline}.
+You can define custom fields for the other content types and for custom data types.

 To create a custom field, navigate to Pages from the administration menu.
-On the right- hand side under Manage Pages, click the Custom fields link.
+On the right- hand side click the gear icon to Manage Pages, click the Custom fields link.

 ![](../media/image555.png)